vauxoo-tests/vauxoodocstheme/doc/source/dashboard_demo.rst

 :guilabel:`Network Agents`: View the network agents.

 :guilabel:`Default Quotas`: View default quota values.
-Quotas are hard-coded in OpenStack Compute and define the maximum allowable size and number of resources.
+Quotas are hard-coded in Vauxoo Compute and define the maximum allowable size and number of resources.

 :guilabel:`Identity Panel` tab